jaypatel35/AI-powered-Doctor-Bot-using-RAG/README.md

 So, from this results, I confirmed that  retrieval was very accurate and the answers are mostly relevant, but faithfulness was still less in some cases I tested and needs improvement.

-##  Key Learnings
+##  Problem Solving and Key Learnings

-- RAG implementation from scratch
+- RAG end-to-end implementation from scratch
+- Learned how to solve healtcare industry problem.
 - Medical AI safety considerations
 - Prompt engineering for structured outputs
 - Balancing accuracy.